 Healthcare facilities are continually searching for new ways to improve patient outcomes and create an efficient facility.
-Electronic records are transforming the way healthcare facilities operate by storing all patient records and tests centrally providing instant access for medical staff and improving doctor-patient interactions.
+Electronic records transform healthcare facilities’ operations by digitally storing all patient records, providing instant access for medical staff, and improving doctor-patient interactions.

-At Scott-Clark Medical, we are committed to ensuring your hospital mobile computer carts are functional and reliable for all your patient needs.
+At Scott-Clark Medical, we are committed to ensuring your hospital’s mobile computer carts are functional and reliable to help you satisfy all your patient needs.
 Our carts are equipped with the latest technology, and we can retrofit your fleet to comply with your current health information system.

 Characteristics of Healthcare Information Systems

-A health information system (HIS) is designed to manage the data collected and stored in a healthcare facility.
-This includes physician practices, private and public clinics, as well as hospitals.
+A health information system (HIS) manages the data collected and stored in a healthcare facility.
+This includes physician practices, private and public clinics, and hospitals.
 These facilities collect, store, manage, and send patients’ electronic medical records.

-Digital health systems improve patient treatment by having the most current patient data available.
+Digital health systems improve patient treatment with the most current patient data available.
 Patient data is highly sensitive, so any health information system used must ensure the accuracy of data collected and patient confidentiality.

-Other uses of patient data besides individual client treatment include medical research, policy-making data, analyzing the revenue cycle, and decision-making information.
+Other uses of patient data besides individual client treatment include medical research, policy-making data, revenue cycle analysis, and decision-making information.
 Health information systems routinely access, process, or store large volumes of sensitive patient data.
 As a result, computer systems’ security is crucial.

 Health information systems are available to and accessed by healthcare professionals.
 These include those who deal directly with patients, clinicians, and public health officials.
 Healthcare professionals collect data and compile it to make health care decisions for individual patients, client groups, and the general public.
-Health information systems include:
+The most common types of health information systems include:

 Many healthcare facilities use cloud-based storage for sensitive data for increased security.
-However, this may not be an option for Critical Access Hospitals who struggle with basic EHR systems.
+However, this may not be an option for Critical Access Hospitals that struggle with basic EHR systems.

 The software of this healthcare information system connects patient records to more than one database.
 The MPI contains records for any patient registered at a healthcare organization.
 MPI creates an index on all the records for that patient.
 MPIs reduce duplicate patient records and avoid inaccurate patient information that could result in patient claim denials.

 This information system enables patients to peruse their health data.
-They can access appointment information, medications they may be receiving, and their lab results via the internet.
-Some patient portals also facilitate active communication with healthcare professionals, including physicians, pharmacists regarding their prescription refill requests, and scheduling of appointments.
+They can access appointment information, medications they may receive, and their lab results via the internet.
+Some patient portals also facilitate active communication with healthcare professionals, including physicians and pharmacists, regarding their prescription refill requests and scheduling of appointments.

 Also known as telehealth, RPM provides medical sensors that can transmit patient data to healthcare professionals.

 RPM can monitor blood glucose levels and blood pressure.
-It is particularly helpful for patients with chronic conditions such as type 2 diabetes, hypertension, or cardiac disease.
+It benefits patients with chronic conditions such as type 2 diabetes, hypertension, or cardiac disease.

-Data collected and transmitted via RPM can be used by a healthcare professional or a healthcare team to detect medical events such as stroke or heart attack that require immediate and aggressive medical intervention.
+Data collected and transmitted via RPM can be used by a healthcare professional or a healthcare team to detect medical events such as strokes or heart attacks that require immediate and aggressive medical intervention.
 Data collected may be used as part of a research project or a health study.

-RPM is a life-saving system for patients in remote areas who cannot access face-to-face health care.
+RPM is a life-saving system for patients in remote areas who cannot easily access face-to-face, in-person health care.

 CDS analyzes data from clinical and administrative systems.
 The aim is to assist healthcare providers in making informed clinical decisions.
-Data available can provide information to medical professions who are preparing diagnoses or predicting medical conditions like drug interactions and reactions.
+Data available can provide information to medical professionals preparing diagnoses or predicting medical conditions like drug interactions and reactions.

 CDS tools filter information to assist healthcare professionals in caring for individual clients.